asvi9/Impact_Training-/DSA_Question/Questions.md

 18. Given an array divisible by 3, find the maximum difference between the sum of the first half and the sum of the second half of the array after removing n/3 elements.

 19. Write a function to find the repeating characters or substrings within a given string and return them.

+20. Which of the following methods is used to traverse an array in programming?

+○	A) Recursion

+○	B) Looping

+○	C) Direct access

+○	D) Memory mapping

+21. What is the time complexity of inserting an element at the beginning of an array of size n, assuming there is no extra space?

+○	A) O(1)

+○	B) O(n)

+○	C) O(log n)

+○	D) O(n^2)

+22. Given an array of size n, what is the time complexity of deleting an element from the middle of the array (i.e., shifting elements)?

+○	A) O(1)

+○	B) O(log n)

+○	C) O(n)

+○	D) O(n^2)

+23. Which of the following is true about the array traversal?

+○	A) Traversal can only be done using a for-loop.

+○	B) Traversal can be done using recursion and loops.

+○	C) Traversal is not necessary in an array.

+○	D) Traversal is only applicable in linked lists.

+24. What happens if you insert an element into a full array without dynamic memory allocation?

+○	A) The new element is inserted at the end of the array.

+○	B) The array throws an "array full" error.

+○	C) The array automatically resizes.

+○	D) The first element is overwritten.

+25. Which of the following operations has the best time complexity in an array of fixed size?

+○	A) Insertion at the beginning

+○	B) Insertion at the end

+○	C) Deletion from the middle

+○	D) Traversal of the array

+26. If you have an array and you need to delete an element and shift all elements to the left, what operation would you perform?

+○	A) Bubble sort

+○	B) Linear search

+○	C) Linear shift

+○	D) Stack push

+27. What is the result of deleting an element from an array at index i?

+○	A) The element is removed, and the array size is decreased by 1.

+○	B) The element is removed, but the array size remains the same.

+○	C) The element is moved to the end of the array.

+○	D) The array gets reallocated.

+28. What is the time complexity of accessing an element in an array using its index?

+○	A) O(n)

+○	B) O(log n)

+○	C) O(1)

+○	D) O(n^2)

+29. When inserting an element into an unsorted array at a random position, what is the time complexity?

+○	A) O(1)

+○	B) O(n)

+○	C) O(log n)

+○	D) O(n^2)